[UC38] Transformer Load Increase Assessment Tool

 The Utility Problem

-A transformer load refers to the amount of power that is being drawn by the electrical load connected to a transformer.
-It is important to ensure that a transformer is not overloaded, as this can cause damage to the transformer and potentially lead to power outages or other issues.
+A transformer load refers to the amount of power drawn by the electrical load connected to a transformer.
+For grid operators, it is important to ensure that a transformer is not overloaded, as this can damage the transformer and potentially lead to power outages or other issues.
 Overheating and, consequently, reduced transformer lifespan are some of the consequences of an overloaded transformer.

 Request a full solution description document of this use case or request a demo with our technical team to learn more about how to develop other use cases using the Awesense Energy Transition Platform.